Application | GRE, IELTS or TOEFL | Graduate Degree Programs | Funding

 Does the Department admit its own S.B. students to the graduate program?

-We consider our own undergraduates for the M.S.CEP program, but for no other degrees.
+We consider our own undergraduates for the MSCEP program, but for no other degrees.
 This policy is difficult for us, because we must turn away some excellent students.
 However, we feel very strongly that our students benefit by going to another school for an advanced degree.
-We make the M.S.CEP exception because the Practice School has no equivalent at other schools.
+We make the MSCEP exception because the Practice School has no equivalent at other schools.

-I am an undergraduate chemistry major.
-Do I have a chance of being admitted?
 Are there courses I should take to strengthen my engineering background?

-Chemical Engineering CORE CURRICULLUM
+Chemical Engineering GRADUATE CORE CURRICULUM

-The MIT Chemical Engineering Department administers to our full-time graduate students.
-Part-time study is considered “Special Student status” by MIT, and is overseen by the MIT Graduate Student Office.
+Special Student status” by MIT, and is overseen by the MIT Graduate Student Office.
 Please see their website for more information.

 All graduate students in good academic standing are fully supported for the duration of their graduate program.